sudorandom/kmcd.dev/content/posts/2024/benckmarking-grpc-go/index.md

 ---
 categories: ["article"]
-tags: ["grpc", "golang", "go", "benchmark"]
+tags: ["grpc", "golang", "go", "benchmark", "performance", "protobuf"]
 date: "2024-05-21"
-description: "Let's so how fast gRPC can go in Go"
+description: "Let's so how fast gRPC can go in Go."
 cover: "cover.jpg"
 images: ["/posts/benchmarking-go-grpc/cover.jpg"]
-featured: ""
-featuredalt: ""
 featuredpath: "date"
-linktitle: ""
 title: "Benchmarking gRPC (golang)"
 slug: "benchmarking-go-grpc"
 type: "posts"
 devtoSkip: true
 canonical_url: https://sudorandom.dev/posts/benchmarking-go-grpc
-mastodonID: ""
 ---

 Hey everyone, as you know from my previous posts I'm a big fan of gRPC especially when working with Go.
 It's been my go-to tool for building remote procedure calls (RPCs) for a while now.
+It has been extremely reliable for providing high-performance RPC systems.
 Originally, there was only one choice: Google's `grpc-go` library.
 It came before HTTP/2 support landed in the Go standard library, and being from Google, the creators of gRPC, it seemed like the natural fit.
 But is it *actually* the best gRPC library for Go?

 As time marches on, and with it, some concerns about `grpc-go` have emerged:

-* **Experimental Features:** Many important features are labeled `EXPERIMENTAL`, meaning they could change or even disappear in future updates.
+* **Experimental Features:** Many important features are labeled `experimental`, meaning they could change or even disappear in future updates.
 This can cause compatibility issues down the road.
 * **Design Quirks:** Some design choices feel a bit odd.
 Because it doesn't integrate well with any standard HTTP middleware or tooling then it makes for a more fragmented series of libraries that are specific to gRPC.
 Furthermore, widely used features are often deprecated, moved and removed, breaking compatibility for existing projects.
 There's also been a few [missteps](https://github.com/grpc/grpc-go/commit/0f6ef0fbe51aa33d05a91d0fa87b28113b83f5a9) around API management.
 * **Separate Server Dependency:** `grpc-go` requires a separate server instead of leveraging the standard Go HTTP server.
 This might not be ideal if you need to serve other functionalities alongside your gRPC endpoints, like OAuth or large file uploads.

 ## The lineup
-Because of these reasons, I decided to explore some alternatives to grpc-go and if I require similar performance, I should make sure that the alternatives are in the same ballpart of performance.
+Because of these reasons, I decided to explore some alternatives to grpc-go and if I require similar performance, I should make sure that the alternatives are in the same ballpark of performance.
 This post dives into benchmarks comparing the performance of three different ways to run a gRPC server in Go:

 * **[grpc-go](https://github.com/grpc/grpc-go):** The official library from Google.
 * **[grpc-go-servehttp](https://pkg.go.dev/google.golang.org/grpc#Server.ServeHTTP):** A variant of `grpc-go` that allows using the standard Go HTTP server.
 This is useful when you want to add extra HTTP routes alongside the gRPC ones without having to manage another HTTP server instance on a different port.